Back to Articles

 Building an ad score card

-Create a spreadsheet of competitor's ads and rate them based on this criteria:
+Here's how to create a spreadsheet of competitor's ads and rate them based on this criteria:

 Criterion 0 1 2 3